vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ## Optimizing network protection performance

-Network protection now has a performance optimization that allows Block mode to start asynchronously inspecting long-lived connections, which might provide a performance improvement and can also help with app compatibility problems.
-This optimization capability is on by default.
+Network protection includes performance optimization that allows `block` mode to asynchronously inspect long-lived connections, which might provide a performance improvement.
+This optimization can also help with app compatibility problems.
+This capability is on by default.
 You can turn off this capability by using the following PowerShell cmdlet:

 `Set-MpPreference -AllowSwitchToAsyncInspection $false`